 - Conduct a preliminary analysis

 - Prepare a projected income statement

-- Conduct a market survey
+- Conduct a market survey, or perform market research

 - Plan business organization and operations